Publication 107, Do you Need a California Seller’s Permit?

 You must notify the BOE if you intend to sell or close your business.
 If you are not making sales, your permit may be canceled.
 For more information, please see Regulation 1699 Permits and publication 74 Closing Out Your Seller's Permit

-You can apply online for a permit or license using eRegistration (eReg) available on our website at www.boe.ca.gov. eReg is also available in our field offices.
-Please contact our Taxpayer Information Section for assistance at 800-400-7115.
+You can register on our website at www.boe.ca.gov by selecting New Registration, and then select Register a business activity with BOE.
+You can also register in person at any of our field offices.
+Please contact our Customer Service Center for assistance at 1-800-400-7115 (TTY:711).
 You will need to provide information about your business, including bank account details and estimated income.
 You must also provide information about yourself including your driver license number and social security number (or substitute documents, as explained on the application).
 If you purchased your business, you’ll need to provide the previous owner’s name and seller’s permit number.
 To make sure you won’t have to pay any tax, interest or penalties owed by the previous owner, you should request in writing, a tax clearance from us 60 days prior to your purchase.
 There is no charge for a seller’s permit.
 However, depending on your type of business and expected taxable sales, we may ask you for a security deposit.
 The BOE may be able to issue your permit the same day.

 If you make sales of a temporary nature such as Christmas tree sales or sales of fireworks, you may apply for a temporary seller’s permit.
 Temporary permits are issued to those whose sales activity will last no longer than 90 days.